Science

 Introduction

 Science opens doors to many disciplines.
-Building an aptitude for science can be helpful in other areas of study; science encourages maths.
+Building an aptitude for science can be helpful in other areas of study, for example science encourages maths.
 An interest in science is an interest in how things were once understood compared to how they are understood now.
-Thus studying science lends itself easily to studying history.
+Thus studying science compliments the study of history.
 And hand-in-hand with every lab experiment is the lab report – thus writing becomes a crucial part of science.
-Even the study of language itself is a part of science; its specialist terminology can be traced back to Latin or Ancient Greek.
+Even the study of language itself is integral to science; much of its specialist terminology can be traced back to Latin or Ancient Greek.

 Key Stage 3